justtayyabkhxn/TrackR/README.md

-# TrackIt – A Lost & Found System
+# TrackR – A Lost & Found System

-TrackIt is a web application designed to help users report lost items and find them through an organized lost-and-found system.
+TrackR is a web application designed to help users report lost items and find them through an organized lost-and-found system.
 The system enables users to list their lost or found items, communicate with others, and increase the chances of finding their belongings.

 ## Features